a4arpon/open-ums/README.md

-# User Management System
+# Open Contact Database

-This is a user management System that allows to fetch and display user profiles from API endpoint.
+This is a Open Contact Database that allows to fetch and display user profiles from API endpoint.
 Users are presented with a list view containing user cards displaying basic information, and they can click on each card to access a detailed view with more information about the selected user.
 The project follows best practices for React development and is designed to be maintainable and well-structured.

 ## Project Structure